Faeeth/python-multiple-retweet-bot/README.md

 ## Note :

 - Default bot value is 1
+- You must put the tweet id (end of url)
 - You cannot use more bot than you set in acc.json
 - Add your accounts in acc.json by completing the 4 fields in uppercase (You can also add more accounts than 10)